TUMFTM/motorcycle_model/README.md

 There are two controllers: one for the longitudinal and one for the lateral dynamics.
 They are present in the group: `Group_Controller`.
 This group is then spilt in lateral and longitudinal controller.
 The parameters relative to each controller are specified in the parameter list definied within the controller itself.
-Only the switches `Steering_controller` and `Velocity_controller` are in the general parameter list.
 * Lateral dynamics controller: PD controller which allows the motorcycle to reach a speficied roll angle.
 The desired roll angle can be given with the parameter `Setval_roll_angle`.
-The controller receives the signals of actual roll angle and roll rotation speed and applies a steer moment.
+The controller receives the signals of actual roll angle and applies a steer moment.
 * Longitudinal dynamics controller: PID controller which allows to perform a acceleration-braking maneuver.
 It acts with a drive moment on the rear wheel or with a brake moment on both wheels according to